A Sure Fire Method of How to Determine Correct Scope Ring Height!

 Step #2 Using washers, shims, coins, etc., create two equal stacks on top of the scope mount, approximately where your rings would be.
 Check the height of the stacks by placing your scope on top of the stacks.
 Adjust the height of the stacks by adding or removing spacers, insuring that you keep enough height for scope covers and to clear operation of the bolt, if applicable.

-Step #3 Measure the height of your spacer stack, preferably with calipers.
-I use the RCBS Dial Calipers because they are accurate and relatively inexpensive.
+Step #3 Measure the height of your spacer stack, preferably with a dial calipers.
+If you don’t already own a reliable Dial Caliper they are a good investment, especially if you are going to work on your onw firearms (SEE: Best Dial Caliper for Reloading).
 They come in handy for lots of different projects.
 I use mine constantly.
 If you do not own calipers, the average penny is .0593” thick.

 This measurement will give you the desired “saddle height”, which is the measurement from the top of the scope rail/mount to the bottom of the scope tube.
 In the illustration below, the saddle height is labeled “B”.